Efficient Fair Division with Minimal Sharing: Pareto-Optimal Fair Division: Minimizing the Sharing.

 Informally, $\D{v}+1$ is the maximal number of objects $o$ such that some agents $i\ne j$ have the same ratio $\frac{v_{i,o}}{v_{j,o}}$ for all of them.
 Degree of degeneracy can be easily computed in time $O(n^2\cdot m\log(m))$: for each pair of agents rearrange the ratios in a weakly-decreasing order and then find the longest interval of constancy.

 A valuation matrix $\mathbf{v}$ is non-degenerate if and only if $\D{v}=0$.
-In particular, $\D{v}$ equals zero with probability one for any continuous \footnote{An interesting problem is to estimate the expected magnitude of $\D{v}$ when the valuations $v_{i,o}$ are selected according to a discrete distribution, for example, from a finite set of integers.
-For the uniform distribution on $[R]$, fixed $n$, and $m=O(R)$ one can easily show that the expected value of $\D{v}$ is $O(1)$.
-We leave finer estimates, as well as other asymptotic regimes and non-uniform distributions for future research.} probability measure on $\mathbb{R}^{n\times m}$.
-In case of identical valuation, $\D{v}$ attains its maximal value, which is $m-1$.
+In particular, $\D{v}$ equals zero with probability one for any continuous probability measure on $\mathbb{R}^{n\times m}$.
+In the case of identical valuations, $\D{v}$ attains its maximal value, which is $m-1$.

 \begin{remark} By Corollary \ref{corr:2agents-po}, in any fPO allocation, for each pair of agents, at most $\D{v}+1$ objects are shared.
 Hence, in \emph{any} fPO allocation, the number of sharings is at most $(\D{v}+1)\frac{n(n-1)}{2}$.
 Contrast this with Lemma \ref{lem:po-n-1}: it says that, for any fPO utility profile, \emph{there exists} an fPO allocation with these utilities, in which the number of sharings is at most $n-1$. \end{remark}